Characters of the Overwatch franchise: Emily

 Emily is Tracer's girlfriend.
 She is an English woman living in London, with whom Tracer and Winston spent the holidays.
 She first appears in the comic "Reflections", where Tracer shops for her Christmas present.
 It is unknown how long she and Tracer have been dating, but Winston does consider her family.

 The introduction of Emily was lauded by critics and the LGBT community for confirming Tracer as the game's first LGBT character.

+Emre Sarioglu

+Emre is a combat medic that worked in the Overwatch organization prior to its disbanding, aiding on several of its operations including helping to recover Genji after being nearly killed by Hanzo.
+His fate after Overwatch disbanded is unknown, but appears as a target for a bounty that Maximilien gives to Freja.

 Hal-Fred Glitchbot

 Hal-Fred Glitchbot is a famous omnic film director, known for his works such as They Came From Beyond the Moon.
 As an omnic, he receives much prejudice from society, including being the recipient of assassination attempts.
 On the map Hollywood, the offensive team must escort his limousine to his trailer, while the defense must stop them.
 He is known for hurling insults at the players, which vary depending on which characters are being played.

 His name is a play on famous real-world director Alfred Hitchcock, and the computer HAL 9000 from the 1968 film 2001: A Space Odyssey.

 Hal-Fred Glitchbot is voiced by Travis Willingham.